 What's New for 2026

-Palace Playland is adding a Speedy Coaster for the 2026 season, described as smooth twists, playful hills, and nonstop excitement.
+Palace Playland is adding the Speedy Coaster for the 2026 season, described as smooth twists and playful hills.
 It joins three rides that debuted in 2025: Nitro Speed, Wind Surfer, and the Balloon Ride.
-New enough that most people haven't ridden them yet.
+New enough that most visitors haven't ridden them yet.

 Downtown, The Local OOB opened in late 2025 at 23 Washington Ave.
-Year-round spot with upscale bar food, pizza, and seafood.
-Already drawing regulars.
-The Seaside Pavilion puts out its concert schedule every spring (box office opens in May) at seasidepavilion.org.
+Year-round spot with upscale bar food, pizza, and seafood, already drawing regulars.
+The Seaside Pavilion posts its concert schedule each spring (box office opens in May) at seasidepavilion.org.

 Thursday Night Fireworks

-Every Thursday night from late June through late August, fireworks launch from the beach near the Pier and Palace Playland at around 9:45 PM.
-Free, visible from anywhere on the main beach.
-Full professional shows, not the small town kind.
+Every Thursday from late June through late August, fireworks launch from the beach near the pier at around 9:45 PM.
+These are full professional shows, the same ones that happen all summer.
+Free from anywhere on the main beach.

-The season runs late June through late August.
-Exact dates at oobmaine.com.
-July 4th falls on a Saturday in 2026, which means Thursday night fireworks land on July 2.
-If you get here mid-week, you get two fireworks shows in four days.
+July 4th falls on a Saturday in 2026, which puts Thursday night fireworks on July 2.
+If you get here mid-week, you get two shows in four days.
+We tell every guest who's here during that stretch about this and most of them don't know until we mention it.

 Rock the Park Concerts

 Free outdoor concerts at The Ballpark, 7 Ballpark Way, run by the Old Orchard Beach Recreation Department.
-Gates open at 5 PM, music runs 6 to 8 PM.
+Gates at 5 PM, music from 6 to 8 PM.
 Free parking.
-The 2025 season had seven shows, all tribute acts: Queen, Elton John, Bruce Springsteen, Taylor Swift, and a few others.
-The 2026 schedule is posted each spring at oldorchardbeachme.myrec.com.
+The 2025 season had seven shows: tribute acts for Queen, Elton John, Bruce Springsteen, Taylor Swift, and a few others.
+The 2026 schedule posts each spring at oldorchardbeachme.myrec.com.

 Seaside Pavilion

-The covered outdoor venue at 8 Sixth Street has been running summer concerts since 1885 in one form or another.
-Every July 4th, the 195th Army National Guard Band plays a free patriotic show there at 7 PM.
-The rest of the summer: symphony nights, tribute acts, and community events.
+The covered outdoor venue at 8 Sixth Street has been running summer shows in some form since 1885.
+Every July 4th, the 195th Army National Guard Band plays a free patriotic concert at 7 PM.
+The rest of the summer: symphony nights, tribute acts, community events.
+Good option for the hours before fireworks.
 Schedule at seasidepavilion.org.

 OOB Pier Festival

-Four nights in late July (the 2025 dates were July 24 to 27), 7 to 10 PM, put on by The Salvation Army.
-They have been doing this in some form for close to a hundred years.
-Giveaways, balloon animals, face painting, music, dancing.
-Free, family-friendly, right on the pier.
+Four nights in late July (2025 dates were July 24 to 27), 7 to 10 PM, put on by The Salvation Army.
+They've been doing this in some form for close to a hundred years.
+Balloon animals, face painting, giveaways, music, dancing.
+Free and family-friendly, right on the pier.

 Beach Olympics